rarruda/plendit/README.md

  changes in the filesystem to take effect.
 So, no need for restarts when developing.

+* ENV variables that should be set on start up the rails server

+  * PCONF_HTTP_AUTH_USERNAME -- username for HTTP authentication.
+To protect site from casual passer bys.
+  * PCONF_HTTP_AUTH_PASSWORD -- "" ""
+  * PCONF_FACEBOOK_APP_ID -- for enabling federated authentication
+  * PCONF_FACEBOOK_SECRET -- "" ""

+  NOTE: HTTP AUTH is only enabled when running rails in production environment.

 * How to run the test suite

 No tests are currently available.